eamiddlebrook/OrthoPhyl/README.md

 ```

-### Create conda environment and install dependencies
+#### Create conda environment and install dependencies
-#### It is highly recomended that you create an separate environment for this install.
+It is highly recomended that you create an separate environment for this install.
 Might take some time....
 ```
 mamba create -n orthophyl --file $Path_to_gits/OrthoPhyl/orthophyl_env.XXX.txt -c bioconda -c conda-forge
 ```
-#### OR you can install different versions if neccessary
+...or you can install different versions if neccessary.
+Compatability should be pretty good, but no promises.
 ```
 mamba create -n orthophyl -c bioconda -c conda-forge \
 git prodigal=2.6.3 orthofinder=2.5.4 \